PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ```
 #### `.execute()`

-When you run the service by using `.execute` then it will resolve promise with the whole service object and reject promise if there is any kind of error including validation errors.
+When you run the service by using `.execute` then it will resolve the promise with the whole service object and reject promise if there is any kind of error including validation errors.

 Example
 ```js